 What is the Egg Size of Dominique Chickens?

 Medium sized brown eggs are laid by Dominiques but some keepers have claimed to find the odd large egg in the nest.

 Dominiques develop a large full breast adding to their size and suitability for the table.
 They have yellow meat that is described as tender and flavorful.

 Dominique hens tend to become broody a few times a year providing a good opportunity to let your broody hen hatch eggs.
 They are also very good mothers and are considered excellent at raising chicks.

 Don’t mess with a Dominique hen and her nest and that applies to her flock mates too!
 Dominique hens require at least 12 x 12-inch nesting boxes to be comfortable.
 The nest should also be private and well-ventilated particularly during the summer months.

-Because Dominiques aren’t heat tolerant birds, they should always have access to shade and cool spots when temperatures rise.
+Because Dominiques aren’t heat tolerant birds, when raising Dominique chickens, they should always have access to shade and cool spots when temperatures rise.

 Why You Should Choose Dominique Chickens

 These heritage chickens are known to be a low maintenance breed that lays an incredible number of eggs.
 You can expect a brown egg, size medium to large, and an occasionally broody hen for hatching eggs.
 They also lay through the summer and winter so you’ll have a steady supply of eggs no matter the season.